lorenzodejong/next-sanity-image/README.md

 # next-sanity-image

-Utility for using responsive images hosted on the [Sanity.io CDN](https://sanity.io) with the [Next.js image component](https://nextjs.org/docs/api-reference/next/image).
+Utility for using images hosted on the [Sanity.io CDN](https://sanity.io) with the [Next.js image component](https://nextjs.org/docs/api-reference/next/image).
 This library:
+* Supports all [layout options](https://nextjs.org/docs/api-reference/next/image#layout) from the `next/image` component.
 * Implements the [loader callback](https://nextjs.org/docs/api-reference/next/image#loader) to resolve the corresponding Sanity CDN URL's.
 * Respects the [image sizes](https://nextjs.org/docs/basic-features/image-optimization#image-sizes) and [device sizes](https://nextjs.org/docs/basic-features/image-optimization#device-sizes) as specified in your Next config.
 * Respects the [quality](https://nextjs.org/docs/api-reference/next/image#quality) as specified in the `next/image` props.